-152. A redistribution could result in an efficiency to the Canadian economy if the entity from which throughput is taken operates at a higher per unit variable operating cost than P&H. P&H claims

-However, P&H does not claim
+- 152. A redistribution could result in an efficiency to the Canadian economy if the entity from which throughput is taken operates at a higher per unit variable operating cost than P&H. P&H claims its operating costs at the Virden Elevator for the ten-month period ending October 31, 2020 were lower than LDC.
+However, P&H does not claim lower variable costs. - 153.
+Furthermore, P&H has not demonstrated that any increase in volumes at the Virden Elevator could not have been achieved by an alternative purchaser.

-236

-153. Furthermore, P&H has not demonstrated that any increase in volumes at the Virden Elevator could not have been achieved by an alternative purchaser.
 The Tribunal should not consider any claimed efficiencies achievable by a likely alternative purchaser, absent exceptional circumstances.

-154.

-155. P&H states it will

-which it

-claims will provide P&H with increased margins.240 However,

-is unlikely to generate any cognizable efficiencies because any earnings from such operations are likely to be a pecuniary redistribution of income and offset by the costs and timing of implementing this component to the
+155. P&H states it will add crop input retail operations to the Virden Elevator, which it claims will provide P&H with increased margins.
+However, the addition of crop input retail operations is unlikely to generate any cognizable efficiencies because any earnings from such operations are likely to be a pecuniary redistribution of income and offset by the costs and timing of implementing this component to the